Rev. Fr. James Joseph Gilmore

 Missionary / President St. Mary’s Rathmines

-Fr Joseph Gilmore was aged seventy – nine years when he died on March 30, 1970.
+Fr.
+Joseph Gilmore was aged seventy – nine years when his demise occurred on 30th March 1970.
 He was interred at Kimmage.

 Friends of Fr.
 Gilmore reported that “He was a holy man who loved his daily mass and office; a quiet man with a twinkle in his eye and a ready chuckle on his lips.”